janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 After the firewall is turned off, you will get regular [reminders][1] about it, I have not found out how to turn these off yet.

-## Paranoid software engineers:
+## Paranoid software engineers

-As a software engineer, my job is to be paranoid, if something changed on my system, I have to assume I have to re-test ALL my assumptions.
+As a software engineer, part of my job is to be paranoid, if something changed on my system, I have to assume I have to re-test ALL my assumptions.
 This means that if an update is installed during my debug session I can basically start over.
 This is not acceptable for me, so to prevent this I turn off updates during debug sessions.
 [Winupdate-stop][2] is a handy tool to turn update off and on again.

-## Windows 10 annoyances
+## Windows 10 settings and preferences

 The following settings are my personal defaults: